Background and scope

 - Description and analysis of regional and/or city data ecosystems.
 Seven local data ecosystems have been analysed – Barcelona (ES), Bordeaux Metropole (FR), Helsinki (FI), Milan (IT), Santander (ES), Poznan (PL) and Rome (IT) – assessing their data governance models, including for instance, the high-level architectures, the data flows, the services provided, the stakeholders involved, the level of maturity, etc.

 - Overview of the established sandboxes together with a description of their use.
-Based on the main challenges identified by city authorities for their data ecosystems, four cities, from the the seven involved in the data ecosystem analysis, are going to co-design and implement sandboxing experiments to address the areas for improvements and test innovative solutions.
+Based on the main challenges identified by city authorities for their data ecosystems, four cities, Barcelona (ES), Helsinki (FI), Milan (IT) and Poznan (PL) have co-designed and implemented sandboxing experiments with the project team in order to address the areas for improvements and test innovative solutions.

 - Summary of the lessons learned from the application of sandboxing.
-Key lessons learned are going to be extracted from sandboxing activities, allowing understanding of how data-driven tools, approached and models can support the creation and strengthening of data ecosystems at local and regional level, and also shedding light on the opportunities offered by such a sandboxing approach.
+Key lessons learned from sandboxing activities are going to be drafted soon- Lessons learned will aim at contributing to the debate and scientific research on how data-driven tools, approaches and models can support the creation and strengthening of data ecosystems at local and regional level, also by leveraging on the sandboxing approach.

 The outcomes of the study are going to be collected in a Final Report, which will also outline policy recommendations, suggestions for emerging research topics and provide a common analytical framework for the use of sandboxing.